symfony-cmf/symfony-cmf-docs/bundles/routing_auto.rst

 ~~~~~~~~~~~~~~

 The ``content_method`` provider allows the content object (e.g. a blog ``Post``) to specify
 a path using one of its methods.
+This is quite a powerful method as it allows the content
+document to do whatever it can to produce the route, the disadvantage is that your content
+document will have extra code in it.

 Example 1: